PCSX2/pcsx2/pcsx2/Docs/GameIndex.md

 *   `IbitHack`
     *   VU I bit Hack avoid constant recompilation in some games (Scarface The World Is Yours, Crash Tag Team Racing).

-*   `VUKickstartHack`
+*   `VUSyncHack`
-    *   Let the VU's both run ahead of the EE to fix some timing issues.
+    *   Make the VU's run behind/in sync with the EE to fix some timing issues.

 *   `VUOverflowHack`
     *   VU Overflow hack to check for possible float overflows (Superman Returns).